-- Now, you can use this colored clay to sculpt or mold your colored pottery.
+- Use this colored clay to sculpt or mold your colored pottery.

-- Let the colored clay pottery air dry completely before handling it.
+- Let the colored clay pottery air dry completely before using them for decoration.

 In this method, the color is mixed in the porous clay very well – so it will not fade away, peel or distort even if you don’t seal it with a clear coat.

 Jana Storm in her video (below) has also shared a great tip where she combined air dry clay with coffee to give beautiful color and texture to her pottery.